nwoeanhinnogaehr/tinyspec-cling/README.md

 ## Install
 Download an appropriate cling package from https://root.cern.ch/download/cling/ and extract it to a directory called `cling_bin`.

-If you're using Arch, the Ubuntu 16 package gives some warnings but basically seems to work.
+(If you're using Arch, the Ubuntu 16 package gives some warnings but basically seems to work.)

+SDL2 is used for audio output.
+Please install an appropriate package for your system.

 Then, compile tinyspec with `./compile`.